 Burger Law Group PLLC is based in Saratoga Springs, located in New York’s Capital Region, and a second location in Boston, Massachusetts.

-Founding Member Sarah J. Burger, Esq. has practiced law for nearly a decade, advancing workplace fairness and counseling businesses to ensure legal compliance in an evolving landscape.
+Founding Member Sarah J. Burger, Esq. has practiced law for more than a decade, advancing workplace fairness and counseling businesses to ensure legal compliance in an evolving landscape.

 Website Disclaimer (click to expand)